data-edu/data-science-in-education/_book/12-wt-social-network-analysis.md

 ### Using an Application Programming Interface (or API)

-It's worth taking a short detour to talk about how you can obtain a dataset like this.
+It's worth taking a short detour to talk about how you can obtain a dataset spanning a longer period of time.
 A common way to import data from websites, including social media platforms, is to use something called an Application Programming Interface (API).
 In fact, if you ran the code above, you just accessed an API!

 Think of an API as a special door a home builder made for a house that has a lot of cool stuff in it.
 The home builder doesn’t want everyone to be able to walk right in and use a bunch of stuff in the house.
 But they also don’t want to make it too hard because, after all, sharing is caring!
 Imagine the home builder made a door just for folks who know how to use doors.
 In order to get through this door, users need to know where to find it along the outside of the house.
 Once they’re there, they have to know the code to open.
 And, once they’re through the door, they have to know how to use the stuff inside.
 An API for social media platforms like Twitter and Facebook are the same way.
 You can download datasets of social media information, like tweets, using some code and authentication credentials organized by the website.

 There are some advantages to using an API to import data at the start of your education dataset analysis.
 Every time you run the code in your analysis, you’ll be using the API to contact the social media platform and download a fresh dataset.
 Now your analysis is not just a one-off product, but, rather, is one that can be updated with the most recent data (in this case, Tweets), every time you run it.
 By using an API to import new data every time you run your code, you create an analysis that can be used again and again on future datasets.
-However, A key point - and limitation - is that Twitter allows access to their data via their API only for (approximately) the seven most recent days.
-There are a number of *other* ways to access older data, though we focus on one way here: Having access to the URLs to (or the status IDs for) tweets.
+However, a key point---and limitation---is that Twitter allows access to their data via their API only for (approximately) the seven most recent days.
+There are a number of *other* ways to access older data, though we focus on one way here: having access to the URLs of (or the status IDs for) tweets.

-As a result, we used this technique - described in-depth in [Appendix B](#c20b) - to collect older (historical) data from Twitter about the #tidytuesday hashtag, using a different function than the one described above (`rtweet::lookup_statuses()` instead of `rtweet::search_tweets()`).
-This was important for this chapter because having acess to a greater number of tweets allows us to better understand the interactions between a larger number of the individuals participating in #tidytuesday.
-The data that we prepared from acessing historical data for #tidytuesday is available in the {dataedu} R package as the `tt_tweets` dataset, as we describe next.
+As a result, we used this technique---described in-depth in [Appendix B](#c20b)---to collect older (historical) data from Twitter about the #tidytuesday hashtag, using a different function than the one described above (`rtweet::lookup_statuses()` instead of `rtweet::search_tweets()`).
+This was important for this chapter because having access to a greater number of tweets allows us to better understand the interactions between a larger number of the individuals participating in #tidytuesday.
+The data that we prepared from accessing historical data for #tidytuesday is available in the {dataedu} R package as the `tt_tweets` dataset, as we describe next.

-**Accessing the data from {dataedu}***
+**Accessing the data from {dataedu}**

 Don't have Twitter or don't wish to access the data via Twitter?
 Then, you can load the data from the {dataedu} package (just as we did in the last chapter, [Chapter 11](#c11)), as follows: